shubhamj2611/shubhamj2611.github.io/_pages/teaching.md

 *  Aiding students in assignments and problem sets
 *  Subjective marking

-<p style="text-align:center; color:Blue; font-size:30px; font-weight:bold;"> Mentoring </p>
+<p style="text-align:left; color:Blue; font-size:30px; font-weight:bold;"> Mentoring </p>

 *	Mentoring a master’s student as a postdoctoral research fellow for the NSERC Alliance Project, Jan 2023-current
 *	Trained and mentored 3 summer students at UBC for various research projects, 2018-2020

+<p style="text-align:left; color:Blue; font-size:30px; font-weight:bold;"> Lecture </p>

+*	Guest lectured on the subject “Geopolymers” as an invited speaker for the CIVL 529 course: Condition Assessment and Rehabilitation of Civil Infrastructure, University of British Columbia, Oct 2021 and 2022